eclipse-iceoryx/iceoryx/doc/error-handling.md

 ### FATAL
 RouDi cannot continue and will shut down.
-Leads to an error log entry (LogErr), assert and std::terminate, terminating execution in Debug and Release Mode.
+Leads to an error log entry (LogErr), assert and calls std::terminate, terminating execution in Debug and Release Mode.
 Before calling terminate, a 3rd party error is informed (if configured).
 The handler is not required to return here (since this may not be always possible or reasonable).
 The reporting code should still try to proceed to a safe state if possible in order to improve testability in case of such errors.